High-speed rail in Italy

 High-speed rail in Italy consists of two lines connecting most of the country's major cities.
 The first line connects Turin to Salerno via Milan, Bologna, Florence, Rome and Naples, the second runs from Turin to Venice via Milan and Verona, and is under construction in parts.

 Trains are operated with a top speed of 300 km/h.

-Passenger service is provided by Trenitalia and, since April 2012, by .italo, the world's first private open-access operator of high-speed rail to compete with a state-owned monopoly.
+Passenger service is provided by Trenitalia and, since April 2012, by Italo (NTV), the world's first private open-access operator of high-speed rail to compete with a state-owned monopoly.

 25 million passengers traveled on the network in 2011.

 In 2015, ridership increased to 55 million for Trenitalia and 9.1 million for NTV, for a combined 64 million passengers.